-Amazon Echo Dot, Tap, Look, Show: Which Alexa is right for you? | ZDNet
+Which Amazon Echo to buy?
+How to pick the best Alexa device for your needs | ZDNet

 If you want a portable Alexa, don't want to plug it in, and have good wireless internet available, get a Tap.
 Just be aware that Amazon doesn't appear to be favoring this device as much anymore.

-If you're already drooling at the idea of the Echo Look, get one (if you receive an invite).
+If you're already drooling at the idea of the Echo Look, get one (you know who you are).
 Otherwise, wait until it does more, or doesn't terrify you.

 If you're caring for elderly parents, or want to see the people you're connecting to at a fixed place and location, get an Echo Show.
 Otherwise, wait for a while.
 You'll probably get one.
 We just don't know why, yet.

-Note: Editor's Note: This article was originally published in May 2017.
-It's been republished in June 2018 with all the new Alexa options Amazon introduced in the past year.